Typing Pinyin with correct tone marks is a breeze with QuickTone.

 When the correct tone appears, just lift your finger from the key: it really is as simple as that!

-When you first try QuickTone you may find that the tone marks change very fast, making it difficult to pick the precise moment to lift your finger to obtain the tone mark you want.
-You can easily adjust the speed by changing the keyboard delay and repeat rate in the Control Panel.
+When you first try QuickTone you may find that at the default speed the tone marks change very fast, making it difficult to pick the precise moment to lift your finger to obtain the tone mark you want.
+You can adjust the speed at the click of a button.
 A little experimentation will soon establish the best settings for QuickTone, given the speed of your processor.

 Audio clues

-If you prefer touch-typing, an optional beep will sound when tones 4 and 1 appear on the screen.
-Lift your finger as soon as you hear the beep for each of these tones; wait half a second or so after the beep for tones 2 and 3.
-You will find it remarkably easy to get used to the timing.
+If you prefer touch-typing, an optional beep will sound as each tone mark appears on the screen.
+Lift your finger as soon as you hear the beep for the tone you want.
+Use this option to avoid constant peering at the screen.

 Demonstration